Microsoft Word DOCX – export config usage

 Usage

-1. Sign in to PageSeeder and select a project or group.
+- Sign in to PageSeeder, and select a project or group.

-2. Select Enable developer mode under Account menu > Preferences.
+- Select Developer under Account menu > Preferences, Layout preference.

-1. This is available to project managers and administrators only, click Project administration menu > Template > Template configuration, note the options under the Publication types table in the Word export column,
+- Click Project administration menu > Template > Template configuration, note the options under the Publication types table in the Word export column.

-2. To change the configuration for all documents, select override under the default option in the default row.
+To change the configuration for all documents (that are not a custom type), select override under the default option in the default row.

-1. To revert to the default config, select delete under the edit option in the default row.
+word-export-config.xml, select delete under the edit option in the default row. -

-3. To change the configuration for a specific publication type, click create under Word export column in the row for that type.
+OR, to change the configuration for a custom type, click create under Word export column in the row for that type.

 Word export template file

-• Paragraphs – equivalent to a block label.
+- Paragraphs – equivalent to a block label, <para> or <heading>.

-The location of the default docx template for a project is:
+The location of the default export template for a project is:

 WEB-INF/config/template/[project-name]/publication/default/

 Modify the styles in Word and save the changes.
-Then, as outlined above, in the Template column, click upload in the default row (or publication type row).
+Then, as outlined above, in the Template column, click upload in the default row (or a custom publication type row).

-1. Create a new paragraph style for each level of the list, for example My List 1, My List 2.
+- Create a paragraph style for each level in the list, for example

-2. Select Define New List Style from the Multilevel List menu (not Define New Multilevel List).
+MyList1,MyList2. - Select Define New List Style from the Multilevel List menu (NOT Define New Multilevel List).

 Word export config file

-The location of the default export config for a project is:
+The location of the default word-export-config.xml for a project is:

-The information below describes different ways that the export config file transforms PSML into DOCX format.
+The information below describes different ways that the word-export-config.xml file transforms PSML into .docx format.

-Word allows styles to have multiple names, separated by commas.
-When configuring the export, use only the name before the first comma.
-For example, reference this style My heading,Special as follows:
+- In Word, styles can have multiple names, separated by commas.
+For the export, use only the name before the first comma.
+For example, reference this style

-• Sometimes other style names in DOCX are actually lower case, even though they are displayed with capitals, so if a style is not being applied, try changing the reference to lower case.
+wordstyle="heading 1". - Sometimes Word style names display as upper case but are actually lower case, if a style does not apply, try changing the reference to lower case.

 <core>